Painting Family portraits

 They were an adorable bunch and such characters.
 The little girl was inquisitive and thoughtful by nature with cute freckles and her brother had a cheeky shyness and the most amazing curly hair which I wanted to showcase.

 The twin babies were so identical when I first saw them that it was only the pattern on their dresses that set them apart.
 They both had these huge blue eyes, heart shaped face and little rose-bud lips.
 But the more I studied them the more I could see slight differences.
 One had wavier hair and the other a more rounded face.
 I didn't want the twins' portraits to be too similar because obviously they are individual people and different characters.
 I was pleased with the end result , it always helps when I meet the subjects and take my own photos as it gives me an idea of their personalities.

 When I worked on the drawings I found using a grid useful to ge an accurate likeness

-Thay are an attractive family with great bone structure abd the 2 sons have very striking eyes and prominent eyebrows which I love.
+They are an attractive family with great bone structure abd the 2 sons have very striking eyes and prominent eyebrows which I love.
 The parents wanted a looser more sketchy style for these portraits which is more of a challenge for me when painting faces.
-So working on a smaller scale on a pumice-like textured background prevented me from getting too stuck into teh detail thus giving a looser feel.
-Here are some pics of teh portraits in progress (below)
+So working on a smaller scale on a pumice-like textured background prevented me from getting too stuck into the detail thus giving a looser feel.